-The fuel related CO_2 emission factors for neat gasoline/diesel, bio ethanol/biodiesel, and aggregated CO_2 factors are shown in Table 4.3.
-For gasoline, diesel and compressed natural gas (CNG) the CO_2 emission factors are countryspecific.
-For gasoline and diesel the emission factor source is Fenhann and Kilde (1994).
-For CNG, the CO_2 emission factor is estimated by the Danish gas transmission company, Energinet.dk, based on gas analysis data.
+The fuel related $CO_2$ emission factors for neat gasoline/diesel, bio ethanol/biodiesel, and aggregated $CO_2$ factors are shown in Table 4.3.
+For gasoline and compressed natural gas (CNG) the $CO_2$ emission factors are country-specific.
+For gasoline, the emission factor source is Fenhann and Kilde (1994).
+For CNG, the $CO_2$ emission factor is estimated by the Danish gas transmission company, Energinet.dk, based on gas analysis data.
 For liquefied petroleum gas (LPG), the emission factor source is EMEP/EEA (2019).
+For diesel, the emission factor source is IPCC (2006).